 Use your purchasing power and make sure your money is going towards positive change.
 By supporting eco-friendly products which are less damaging to the environment, you are encouraging companies to source and produce their products in a sustainable way.

-Food production is a major factor of wildlife extinction.
+Food production is a major factor in wildlife extinction.
 What we eat contributes around a quarter of global greenhouse gas emissions and is responsible for almost 60% of global biodiversity loss.

 Farming animals for meat and dairy requires space and huge inputs of water and feed.
 Today, one of the biggest causes of forest loss is the expansion of agricultural land for animal feed production.